 The 4.0-liter Mercedes OM629 diesel engine was produced by the company from 2005 to 2010 and was installed only on the largest and most expensive models of the concern, such as W211, W221 and X164.
 The motor was offered in a single version of the DE 40 LA, but with different indexes: 420 CDI and 450 CDI.

 The OM 629 engine, like its predecessor OM 628, has a displacement of 3996 cc.
-The cylinder block is made of cast aluminum with cast iron liners.
+The cylinder block is made of aluminum with cast iron liners.
 Cylinder spacing is 97 mm and camber is 75° for space reasons.
-The engine is equipped with variable geometry turbochargers for each cylinder bank, a liquid intercooler, two camshafts per cylinder head (4 valves per cylinder), a cooled outlet gas recirculation system and a balance shaft in the camber of the cylinder block.
+The engine is equipped with variable geometry turbochargers for each cylinder bank, a liquid intercooler, two camshafts per cylinder head (4 valves per cylinder), a cooled exhaust gas recirculation system and a balance shaft in the camber of the cylinder block.

 |Cylinder bore, mm||86|

 |Piston stroke, mm||86|